robertprine2/hotelBookingCodeChallenge/conclusion.md

 I would probably change how I did Ajax calls since they happened after every keystroke excluding the first 2.
 That is a lot of calls out and probably unnecessary.

-I would also use Angular or some other library since their logic is most likely more efficient than what I have used.
+I would also use Angular or some other library since their logic is most likely more efficient than what I have made.